 It’ll be a great way to honor their legacy and memory for generations to come.
 Or order prepaid fill-the-box photo scanning for them to rediscover, collect, and have all those nostalgic memories digitally preserved.

-But, the challenge was how to embrace technology to affordably archive and preserve shoeboxes of family photos.
-This story from one of our most beloved customers explains why this day is so emotional and a reason to celebrate
+But, the challenge was embracing technology to affordably archive and preserve shoeboxes of family photos.
+This story from one of our most beloved customers explains why this day is so emotional, and a reason to celebrate

 From Huffington Post: “35 Meaningful Questions To Ask Your Grandparents